Is Comfrey Safe to Eat?

 What are pyrrolizidine alkaloids (PAs)?

 Look at the photo at the top of this post – it shows the difference between common comfrey and Russian comfrey.
-Here in Scotland, common comfrey is predominantly cream flowered which helps with identification but in other areas both have pink-purple flowers and greater car is needed in identification, especially as they do cross-breed.
+Here in Scotland, common comfrey is predominantly cream flowered which helps with identification but in other areas both have pink-purple flowers and greater care is needed in identification, especially as they do cross-breed.
 Russian comfrey tends to be a bigger plant with sharper pointed leaves.
 A hybrid of the two is widely sold to gardeners as the Bocking 14 hybrid for fertiliser.
 Due to the concerns about PAs, it is important to be able to identify the different comfrey species.

 I eat, and British herbalists use, common comfrey Symphytum officinale.
 Please see the following excerpt from American Botanical Council research in 1994 when the first concerns were raised.